beside the rushing River Coquet, wander

 and Alwinton as your gateway for exploring.

-At Northumberland’s very heart is the Coquet Valley.
+At Northumberland’s very heart is the Coquet Valley in the Northumberland National Park.
 Tumbling and babbling through the turned hills of the Upper Coquet to the gentler plains of the river valley floor at Rothbury, the River Coquet carves a free-flowing path through a mosaic of open meadows and wild, moorland.

 Among the spectacular countryside are friendly villages like Rothbury, Longframlington and Alwinton – home of Alwinton Border Shepherds Show, a traditional agricultural show, celebrating the best of life in the Coquet Valley.